 One of the most influential philosophies in business over the past half-century has been the concept of continuous improvement.
 Businesses and professionals are now constantly striving for ways to constantly improve quality standards, no matter how high they may already be.

-Many different strategies have been developed to help organizations in their continuous improvement efforts, some of which you may or may not be familiar with.
+Many different strategies have been developed to help organizations in their continuous professional development improvement efforts, some of which you may or may not be familiar with.
 LEAN, Six Sigma, and Quality are three of the most accepted and widely used frameworks in today’s business environment.

 Here, we’ll give you a brief overview of exactly why continuous improvement matters.
 We’ll also outline the key differences between LEAN, Six Sigma, and Quality so you’ll have a better idea of what strategies would be most helpful in your business.
 Let’s get started: